 “You’ll never get away with this!”

 “Hahaha.
 Who’s gonna help yer out now?
 The Pope?”
 Ben said mockingly.
 But almost on cue, as he spoke, we heard the sound of horse hoofs approaching from the direction we’d come.
-We all froze and turned our attention back toward Schmidt.
-It was faint at first and then became louder, until we could hear a horse clearly in the distance.
-It crossed all of our minds that the horse may not be living.
-But then it was moving too fast which was reassuring.
-Dead animals don’t move as quickly as living ones.
+We all froze and turned our attention Back toward Schmidt.
+It was faint at first and then became louder until we could hear a horse clearly in the distance.
+Across all of our minds that the horse may not be living.
+But then, it was moving too fast which was reassuring.
+Did animals don’t move as quickly living ones.
 This horse was really moving.
 Alexis drew his sword.
-The light was gone now entirely, and we had to wait until the rider was really close before we could see who it was.
+The light was gone now entirely and we had to wait until the rider was really close before we could see who it was.
 Its horse was travelling at a medium canter, but it drew back to a walk as it approached.
 Then it stopped.

 I think I was the first to notice who it was.
 But May was certainly the next to see.